Justin Anderson (basketball): Cleveland Cavaliers / Fort Wayne Mad Ants (2021)

 On September 23, 2021, the Fort Wayne Mad Ants acquired the rights to Anderson in a trade with the Long Island Nets.

 On October 15, Anderson signed an Exhibit 10 contract with the Indiana Pacers.
 He was waived the next day and subsequently joined the Mad Ants.
 In 11 games, he averaged 14.3 points, 6.5 rebounds, 2.9 assists and 1.0 steals in 33.8 minutes per contest.

 On December 21, 2021, Anderson signed a 10-day contract with the Cleveland Cavaliers.

-Indiana Pacers / Fort Wayne Mad Ants (2022–present)
+Indiana Pacers / Fort Wayne Mad Ants (2022–2023)

 On January 1, 2022, Anderson signed a 10-day contract with the Indiana Pacers and on January 11, Anderson was reacquired by the Fort Wayne Mad Ants after his 10-day contract expired.

 On March 17, 2022, Anderson signed a second 10-day contract with the Pacers and on March 28, he signed another one.

 On October 24, 2022, Anderson rejoined the Fort Wayne Mad Ants roster for training camp.

+Río Breogán (2023)

+On October 25, 2023, Anderson signed with Río Breogán.
+It was his first experience in European basketball, taking part in the Liga ACB and the Basketball Champions League.

+Valencia Basket (2023–2024)

+On December 24, 2023, Anderson signed with Valencia Basket, continuing to play in the Liga ACB and earning his first experience in the EuroLeague.

+On July 9, 2024, Anderson parted ways with the Spanish club.

+FC Barcelona (2024–2025)

+On July 25, 2024, FC Barcelona announced Anderson as a new player on a one-season deal through June 30, 2025.
+With Barcelona, Anderson was named Player of the Round for round 14 of the 2024-25 ACB season, scoring 25 points in a loss against Bàsquet Girona.
+On June 17, 2025, Barcelona announced that Anderson would be leaving the team upon his contract's expiry on June 30.

+Dubai Basketball (2025–present)

+On June 17, 2025, Anderson signed with Dubai Basketball of the ABA League and the EuroLeague.